metachris/website/content/posts/2025-11-25-ai-sandbox-lima-vm.md

 ### Start a VM

 Let's start an Ubuntu 25.10 VM instance, named `dev`.

-To disable the automatic home directory sharing, we use the [`_images/ubuntu-25.10.yaml` template](https://raw.githubusercontent.com/lima-vm/lima/refs/heads/master/templates/_images/ubuntu-25.10.yaml):
+We use the internal [`_images/ubuntu-25.10.yaml` template](https://raw.githubusercontent.com/lima-vm/lima/refs/heads/master/templates/_images/ubuntu-25.10.yaml) because it doesn't include the automatic home directory sharing:

 ```bash
 limactl start --name dev -y template:_images/ubuntu-25.10.yaml
 ```

+Notes:
+- Using the `-y` flag automatically starts the VM without asking first whether you want to edit the instance configuration.
-Note: You can also manually disable home directory sharing by editing the template when starting the VM or afterwards in `~/.lima/<vm_name>/lima.yaml`.
+- Instead of using an internal template, you can also manually disable home directory sharing, by editing the template when starting the VM or afterwards by editing `~/.lima/<vm_name>/lima.yaml`.

 <details>
-<summary>Expand for a few useful commands to manage the VM lifecycle.</summary>
+<summary>Useful commands to manage the VM lifecycle (click to expand).</summary>

 ```bash
 # Restart the VM